icplayer/icplayer/addons/Hierarchical_Lesson_Report/documentation.md

 	</tr>
 	<tr>
 		<td>Disable score on pages</td>
 		<td>Semicolon separated list of page indexes for which user progress (e.g. results) won't be displayed.
-In addition, ignored pages will not be taken into account while calculating the total score of the lesson.</td>
+In addition, ignored pages will not be taken into account while calculating the total score of the lesson.
+NOTE: When providing page indexes lesson chapters visible in the pages section are also counted towards the index.</td>
 	</tr>
 	<tr>
 		<td>Enable pages</td>